pip-services/pip-services-docs/content/en/toolkit/recipes/data_conversion/index.md

   </tr>
   <tr>
     <td>TypeConverter</td>
-    <td>Provides methods to convert a value into an object specified by a code type and to get the code type of an object.</td>
+    <td>Provides methods to convert a value into an object specified by a type code and to get the type code of an object.</td>
   </tr>
 </table>
 ### Introduction

-This tutorial will help you to understand the different conversion components available in the PIP.Services toolkit, Commons module, convert library.
-The tutorial consists of a brief explanation of each class and its methods followed by a set of examples that show how to use the different methods.
+This tutorial will help you to understand the different conversion components available in the Pip.Services toolkit, Commons module, convert library.
+The tutorial consists of a brief explanation of each class and its methods followed by a set of examples that show how to use each of them.

 ### Convertors